tyson-swetnam/turbovnc-singularity/README.md

 ## Singularity

-Install [Singularity](https://www.sylabs.io/) on your server and your local system.
+Install [Singularity](https://www.sylabs.io/) on your server.

-**Option 1**: Pull this Github Repository and build the container locally:
+**Option 1**: Pull this Github Repository and build the container on the server:

 ```
 git clone https://github.com/tyson-swetnam/turbovnc-singularity